Updated 19 Sept 2019

 Living for much of the time in the castle, the newly-weds soon produced first son Christopher and then daughter Rosemary.
-Their father distilled some of their bedtime stories into two more books and an unpublished manuscript for a third.
+Their father distilled some of their bedtime stories into two more books and an unfinished manuscript for a third.
 As they grew older they would run up to the roof and indulge in daredevil exploits.
 The Dunnes wanted their own permanent family home and built a comfortable town house by the seaside near Bournemouth.
 But the Second World War made the South Coast an unsafe place for children and they never moved in.

 As war loomed, like many others Dunne had fumed at the impotence of the League of Nations to curb Hitler's excesses.
 He circulated a pamphlet suggesting a way forward to peace through a new League of North-West Europe.
 He even sent a copy personally to Hitler, later claiming that it had been quoted in Nazi speeches.
 It raises the real possibility that Hitler may have thought him an unofficial conduit of government negotiations, leading to his well-known misreading British intentions and subsequent invasion of Poland.
 Recognising the cruel reality that Hitler could not be stopped from persecuting German Jewry, he proposed that his newly-formed League should at least compensate them for their financial losses, allowing them to rebuild their lives elsewhere.
 With hindsight, it would certainly have been less disastrous for all concerned than the horrific holocaust and war which in fact followed our Government's inaction.
-Dunne later even suffered unjustified accusations of anti-Semitism, for his choice of one particular phrase had been unusually poor.
+Dunne later even suffered unjustified accusations of anti-Semitism, for his choice of one or two phrase had been unusually poor.
 He was certainly a man of his time, falling prey to many of the popular racial stereotypes of the day and capable of being tactless.
 But it should be emphasised that his chief concern with the German Jews was to rescue them, as best as could be done, from an otherwise unstoppable disaster.
 Any limitations to the rescue were recognitions of the hard reality of the situation and were in no way borne of malice.